doncarlo5/doncarlo5/README.md

 - 💻 System : Working on MacOS and Windows
 - 📱 App : Loving clear and optimize app
 - 🏅 Sports : tennis, swimming, gym
-- 👀 Fun fact : Before coding, I was a _businessman_
+- 👀 About me : Before coding, I was a _businessman_

 My motto : `trust the process`